w3c/PWETF/README.md

 The CG picks up the work of the former [PWE Task Force](https://www.w3.org/Consortium/pwe/).

-Chairs: Tzviya Siegman, Wendy Reid, Liz Lutgendorff
+Chairs: Tzviya Siegman, Wendy Reid

 This group maintains the W3C Code of Ethics and Professional Conduct, the draft version of the document can be read directly at [https://w3c.github.io/PWETF/]](https://w3c.github.io/PWETF/).